 22ct and 24ct Gold Rate in India for Last 10 Days

-Gold prices have been steadily rising over the last ten days to breach the 50,000 mark per 10 gram in both 22ct and 24ct categories.
+Gold prices have come close to 50,000 mark per 10 gram in both 22ct and 24ct category.
 Let’s check out the table below to know the gold rate per 10 gram for the last ten days.

 |Date||22ct Gold Rate (10gm)||24ct Gold Rate (10gm)|